Mega Man: Dr. Wily's Revenge: Reception and legacy

 General critical reception for Mega Man: Dr. Wily's Revenge has been above average, a popular opinion being that the game retains the respectable run-and-gun gameplay of the earliest NES entries in the series.
 "What makes this game especially attractive to adults," proclaimed Entertainment Weekly's Bob Strauss, "is that you can begin your quest on any one of four stages, thus avoiding that linear, start-over-again-from-scratch quality that only 12-year-olds find hypnotic."
 The use of old stages and bosses has not been universally positive.
 GamePro was disappointed by the game's lack of originality but preferred its use of recycled content to poorly made new content.
-In a 2007 retrospective of the Mega Man franchise, 1UP.com writer Jeremy Parish found the use of rehashed details acceptable for its original release, but believed that Dr. Wily's Revenge "hasn't really held up".
+In a 2007, retrospective of the Mega Man franchise, 1UP.com writer Jeremy Parish found the use of rehashed details acceptable for its original release, but believed that Dr. Wily's Revenge "hasn't really held up".

 Reviewers have also commented on the game's high difficulty level.
 Craig Skistimas of ScrewAttack stated that certain parts of the game simply require one to have played before in order to succeed.
-Allgame contributor Colin Williamson noted the game as extremely hard due to its "pixel-perfect jumps", the "sheer number of attackers and flying bullets", and a lack of checkpoints within each stage.
+AllGame contributor Colin Williamson noted the game as extremely hard due to its "pixel-perfect jumps", the "sheer number of attackers and flying bullets", and a lack of checkpoints within each stage.
 IGN editor Lucas M. Thomas pointed out that the large size of the player character within the small Game Boy screen makes dodging enemy attacks overly challenging and sometimes impossible.
 He furthermore observed the difficulty to be compounded by a lack of helpful Energy Tanks introduced in the NES Mega Man sequels.

 The readers of GamePro voted Dr. Wily's Revenge the best handheld game of 1991.
 Nintendo Power readers voted it the fifth-best Game Boy game of that year.
 In North America, Dr. Wily's Revenge was released under Nintendo's Player's Choice best-seller label in 1996.
 The game was followed by four sequels on the Game Boy, of which the first three similarly recycle content from the NES games.
 In Japan, the game was made available on the Nintendo Power cartridge service on March 13, 2001.
 Capcom had planned to release a full-color compilation of all five Game Boy games on the Game Boy Advance in 2004, but the project was cancelled.
-In 2011, Dr. Wily's Revenge was released as a Virtual Console launch title on Japan's Nintendo eShop for the Nintendo 3DS.
-The game made its way to PAL region and North American eShops later that year.
+In 2011, Dr. Wily's Revenge was released as a Virtual Console launch title on the Nintendo eShop for the Nintendo 3DS in Japan and internationally the same year.
+It was also released on the Nintendo Classics service for the Nintendo Switch with its sequels on June 7, 2024.

 The character Enker, who debuted in Dr. Wily's Revenge, appeared as a boss in the Game Boy game Mega Man V and as a playable character in the Super Nintendo Entertainment System game Mega Man Soccer.
 A downloadable stage in Mega Man 10 features Enker as its boss and his Mirror Buster weapon as the reward for beating him.